Vector bundles of non-negative curvature over cohomogeneity one manifolds: Introduction

-In particular, we study the surjectivity properties of the morphisms induced in rational cohomology by the fibre inclusion \(j\) and the projection \(p\).
-This docks on classical fields in equivariant cohomology: for example, the $G$-action is called \define{equivariantly formal} if the Borel forgetful map $j^*\colon\H_G^*(X;\qq )\to\H^*(X;\qq )$ is surjective in all degrees.
+When $j^*$ is surjective, the $G$-action on $M$ is called ``equivariantly formal''.
 This property reverberates heavily in equivariant cohomology and can be found in different contexts ranging from Hamiltonian torus actions to $G$-actions on simply-connected K\"ahler manifolds.

-In our context, we are interested both in the surjectivity of the pull-backs in even-degree rational cohomology under the maps $j$ and $p$.
-Specializing to suitable $X$, we obtain both the aforementioned surjectivity results for cohomogeneity one manifolds and for homogeneous spaces as an immediate application.
-The common feature of these classes of spaces is that they are pure in the sense of rational homotopy theory, a property that will permit us characterize the surjectivity of the maps we are interested in.
+In this work we show, via the Chern character, that the surjectivity of $\K^0_G(M)\otimes\qq\to \K^0(M)\otimes\qq$ is equivalent to the surjectivity of the Borel forgetful map in even degrees $j^*\colon\H_G^\even(M;\qq )\to \H^\even(M;\qq )$, see \Cref{surjectivity_of_Heven_iff_K0}.
+We then study the surjectivity of the pull-backs in even-degree rational cohomology under the maps $j$ and $p$ for homogeneous spaces (and more generally for biquotients) and for cohomogeneity one spaces.
+The common feature of these classes of spaces is that they are pure in the sense of rational homotopy theory, a property that will allow us to characterize the surjectivity of the maps we are interested in.